-The History of Marmalade
+The history of Marmalade

 In 1810, Lord MacDonald of Sleat built the original house for the treasurer of his estate.
 The treasurer, Dr Alexander ‘Ban’ MacLeod, was a relative of the MacDonald family and a vital representative of the MacDonald estate.
 It was MacLeod and his wife who first used the property to make the most of Skye’s rich, natural landscape.
-The house sits in a commanding position above the town of Portree and is the first building you see as you approach from the Skye bridge.

 It’s these orange trees that gave Marmalade its name.

 MacLeod and his wife would spend time together tending to their garden and nurturing the oranges, and the Isle of Skye’s clean air and rich landscape resulted in the sweetest produce.
-MacLeod’s wife would pick the oranges and together they would enjoy the fruit, freshly squeezed juice, and, of course, homemade marmalade.
+MacLeod’s wife would pick the oranges and together they would enjoy the fruit, freshly squeezed juice, and of course homemade marmalade.

 Rumour has it that it was the sweetest marmalade in the area and their neighbours believed it had healing properties.
+It was this homemade marmalade that inspired the name for this section of the estate.